Broadcasting on Adversarial Multiple Access Channels: Review of Broadcast Algorithms

 Broadcasting by deterministic algorithms can be more effective on perpetual multiple-access channels than on channels executing ad-hoc algorithms, due to the stabilizing effect of a fixed set of stations.
-In particular, a perpetual channel can achieve throughput~$1$, as shown in Chlebus et al.~\cite{ChlebusKR-DC09}, and there are algorithms with universal packet latency, as shown in Anantharamu et al.~\cite{AnantharamuCKR-JCSS19}.
+A perpetual channel can achieve throughput~$1$, as shown in Chlebus et al.~\cite{ChlebusKR-DC09}.
+There are algorithms for perpetual channels with universal packet latency, as shown in Anantharamu et al.~\cite{AnantharamuCKR-JCSS19}.
 In contrast to this, ad-hoc algorithms cannot handle injection rates that are at least $\frac{3}{4}$ with bounded latency, as shown in Anantharamu and Chlebus~\cite{AnantharamuC15}, which implies that there are no universal algorithms for ad-hoc channels.

 We consider three groups of algorithms: deterministic token ones, deterministic ad-hoc ones, and randomized ones.
-What follows are outlines of specifications of the algorithms.
+In what follows, we give an overview of these algorithms.

 \Paragraph{Algorithms for perpetual channels.}